amazon-connect/amazon-connect-streams/Documentation.md

     * Multiple calls to `initCCP` will no longer append multiple embedded CCPs to the window, and only the first call to `initCCP` will succeed.
 Please note that the use-case of initializing multiple CCPs has never been supported by Streams, and this change has been added to prevent unpredictable behavior arising from such cases.
     * `agent.onContactPending` has been removed.
 Please use `contact.onPending` instead. `connect.onError` now triggers.
 Previously, this api did not work at all.
 Please be aware that, if you have application logic within this function, its behavior has changed.
 See its entry in documentation.md for more details.
 1. September 2021 - 1.7.0 comes with changes needed to use Amazon Connect Voice ID, which launched on 9/27/2021.
 For customers who want to use Voice ID, please upgrade Streams to version 1.7.0 or later in the next 1 month, otherwise the Voice ID APIs will stop working by the end of October 2021.
 For more details on the Voice ID APIs, please look at [the Voice ID APIs section](Documentation.md#voice-id-apis).
 1. July 2021 - We released a change to the CCP that lets agent set a next status such as Lunch or Offline while still on a contact, and indicate they don’t want to be routed new contacts while they finish up their remaining work.
 For more details on this feature, see the [Amazon Connect agent training guide](https://docs.aws.amazon.com/connect/latest/adminguide/set-next-status.html) and the feature's [release notes](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-release-notes.html#july21-release-notes).
 If your agents interact directly with Connect’s out-of-the-box CCPV2 UX, they will be able to access this feature by default.
 Otherwise, if your streamsJS application calls `agent.setState()` to switch agent status, you will need to update your code to use this feature:
-    *  **Agent.setState()** has been updated so you can pass an optional flag `enqueueNextState: true` to trigger the Next Status behavior.
+   - **Agent.setState()** has been updated so you can pass an optional flag `enqueueNextState: true` to trigger the Next Status behavior.
-    * A new **agent.onEnqueuedNextState()** listener lets you subscribe to events for when agents have selected/successfully enqueued their next status.
+   - A new **agent.onEnqueuedNextState()** listener lets you subscribe to events for when agents have selected/successfully enqueued their next status.
-    * A new **agent.getNextState()** API returns a state object if the agent has successfully selected a next state, and null otherwise.
+   - A new **agent.getNextState()** API returns a state object if the agent has successfully selected a next state, and null otherwise.
-    * If you want to use the Next Status feature via `agent.setState()`, please also ensure that your code is using `contact.clear()` and not `contact.complete()` when clearing After Contact Work off a contact.
+   - If you want to use the Next Status feature via `agent.setState()`, please also ensure that your code is using `contact.clear()` and not `contact.complete()` when clearing After Contact Work off a contact.
-1. December 2020 —  1.6.0 brings with it the release of a new Agent App API.
-In addition to the CCP, customers can now embed additional applications using connect.agentApp, including Customer Profiles and Wisdom.
-See the [updated documentation](Documentation.md#initialization-for-ccp-customer-profiles-and-wisdom) for details on usage.
+2. December 2020 — 1.6.0 brings with it the release of a new Agent App API.
+In addition to the CCP, customers can now embed additional applications using connect.agentApp, including Customer Profiles and Amazon Q Connect.
+See the [updated documentation](Documentation.md#initialization-for-ccp-customer-profiles-and-amazon-q-connect) for details on usage.
 We are also introducing a preview release for Amazon Connect Voice ID.
-    * ### About Amazon Connect Customer Profiles
+   - ### About Amazon Connect Customer Profiles
-        + Amazon Connect Customer Profiles provides pre-built integrations so you can quickly combine customer information from multiple external applications, with contact history from Amazon Connect.
+     - Amazon Connect Customer Profiles provides pre-built integrations so you can quickly combine customer information from multiple external applications, with contact history from Amazon Connect.
 This allows you to create a customer profile that has all the information agents need during customer interactions in a single place.
-    * ### About Amazon Connect Wisdom
+   - ### About Amazon Q Connect
-        + With Amazon Connect Wisdom, agents can search and find content across multiple repositories, such as frequently asked questions (FAQs), wikis, articles, and step-by-step instructions for handling different customer issues.
+     - With Amazon Q Connect, agents can search and find content across multiple repositories, such as frequently asked questions (FAQs), wikis, articles, and step-by-step instructions for handling different customer issues.
 They can type questions or phrases in a search box (such as, "how long after purchase can handbags be exchanged?") without having to guess which keywords will work.
-    * ### About Amazon Connect Voice ID (The feature is in preview release for Amazon Connect and is subject to change)
+   - ### About Amazon Connect Voice ID (The feature is in preview release for Amazon Connect and is subject to change)
-        + Amazon Connect Voice ID provides real-time caller authentication which makes voice interactions in contact centers more secure and efficient.
+     - Amazon Connect Voice ID provides real-time caller authentication which makes voice interactions in contact centers more secure and efficient.
 Voice ID uses machine learning to verify the identity of genuine customers by analyzing a caller’s unique voice characteristics.
 This allows contact centers to use an additional security layer that doesn’t rely on the caller answering multiple security questions, and makes it easy to enroll and verify customers without changing the natural flow of their conversation.
-1. July 2020 -- We recently changed the new, omnichannel, CCP's behavior when it encounters three voice-only agent states: `FailedConnectAgent`, `FailedConnectCustomer`, and `AfterCallWork`.
+3. July 2020 -- We recently changed the new, omnichannel, CCP's behavior when it encounters three voice-only agent states: `FailedConnectAgent`, `FailedConnectCustomer`, and `AfterCallWork`.
-    * `FailedConnectAgent` -- Previously, we required the agent to click the "Clear Contact" button to clear this state.
+   - `FailedConnectAgent` -- Previously, we required the agent to click the "Clear Contact" button to clear this state.
 When the agent clicked the "Clear Contact" button, the previous behavior took the agent back to the `Available` state without fail.
 Now the `FailedConnectAgent` state will be "auto-cleared", much like `FailedConnectCustomer` always has been.
-    * `FailedConnectAgent` and `FailedConnectCustomer` -- We are now using the `contact.clear()` API to auto-clear these states.
+   - `FailedConnectAgent` and `FailedConnectCustomer` -- We are now using the `contact.clear()` API to auto-clear these states.
 As a result, the agent will be returned to their previous visible agent state (e.g. `Available`).
 Previously, the agent had always been set to `Available` as a result of this "auto-clearing" behavior.
 Note that even custom CCPs will behave differently with this update for `FailedConnectAgent` and `FailedConnectCustomer`.
-    * `AfterCallWork` -- As part of the new `contact.clear()` behavior, clicking "Clear Contact" while in `AfterCallWork` will return the agent to their previous visible agent state (e.g. `Available`, etc.).
+   - `AfterCallWork` -- As part of the new `contact.clear()` behavior, clicking "Clear Contact" while in `AfterCallWork` will return the agent to their previous visible agent state (e.g. `Available`, etc.).
 Note that custom CCPs that implement their own After Call Work behavior will not be affected by this change.
-        * We are putting `contact.complete()` on a deprecation path.
+     - We are putting `contact.complete()` on a deprecation path.
 Therefore, you should start using `contact.clear()` in its place.
 If you want to emulate CCP's After Call Work behavior in your customer CCP, then make sure you use `contact.clear()` when clearing voice contacts.

 ## Overview
 The Amazon Connect Streams API (Streams) gives you the power to integrate your existing web applications with Amazon Connect.
 Streams lets you embed the Contact Control Panel (CCP) and Customer Profiles app UI into your page.
 It also enables you to handle agent and contact state events directly through an object oriented event driven interface.
 You can use the built in interface or build your own from scratch: Streams gives you the choice.